gilbertorgit/jnpr_apstra_kvm/README.md

 ## Getting Started

-This repository provides some basic automation scripts to build your own virtual Data Centre using Apstra and vQFX on KVM.
+This repository provides some basic automation scripts to build your own Juniper topologies using Apstra, vQFX, and vMX on KVM.

-1. For DCI example go to "vqfx_dci_3_5_stage" folder and follow the instructions.
+1. Go to the specifics folder and follow the instructions!
+Enjoy!